varun-tiwari1/CS252_Assignment/Question-1/Readme.md

 - Then strace log file is created to keep track of all the system calls made during this operation.

+## List of Some System Calls in this operation

+### 1. openat
+- Open a file relative to a directory file descriptor

+### 2. read
+- Reads from a file descriptor

+### 3. write
+- Writes to a file descriptor

+### 4. close
+- Closes a file descriptor

+### 5. mmap
+- map files or devices into memory

+### 6. brk
+- change data segment size

+### 7. access
+- checks whether the calling process can access the file pathname.

+### 8. pread64
+- read from a file descriptor at a given offset

+### 9. mprotect
+- set protection on a region of memory

+### 10. lseek
+- reposition read/write file offset

 ## References

 - C code for copy-paste operation -